greggman/HappyFunTimes/README.md

     `gameserver.js` provides a library that runs in the game that tracks players joining or leaving the game and lets the game receive input from those players and send messages to them.
+(There's a Unity version of this library)

     `gameclient.js` provides a library that lets smartphones connect to the game and send and receive messages.
+(There is NO Unity version of this library as the whole point is anyone with a smartphone should be able to play immediately, no need to install anything).

     `server.js` is a node.js based webserver.
 At a basic level all it does is relay messages to and from the smartphones and the game.